-You may have a hard time believing this idea, and that’s not surprising.
-You live in a society that teaches you that if you “blame” your current functioning on your childhood you are failing to take responsibility for yourself, that you are a whiny baby, and that you need to “just pull up your bootstraps and deal with your life,” or something similar.
+Maybe you have a hard time believing this idea, and that’s not surprising.
+Because you live in a society that teaches you that if you “blame” your current functioning on your childhood you are failing to take responsibility for yourself.
+Predictably, society says that you are a whiny baby and that you need to “just pull up your bootstraps and deal with your life.”

-Here’s why “pulling up your bootstraps and dealing with your life” includes looking at your past, recognizing how your childhood affects your current functioning, and integrating that into your life today.
+Here’s why “pulling up your bootstraps and dealing with your life” must include looking at your past, recognizing how your childhood affects your current functioning, and integrating that into your life today.

-As I mentioned in a previous blog, for the first year your life, ideally, you are given everything you want just as soon as you want it.
+As I mentioned in a previous blog, for the first year of your life, ideally, you are given everything you want just as soon as you want it.
 In fact, very early on, your need is often met before the need even becomes apparent to you.
-You have no idea that everything you need comes from another human being.
-You are essentially merged with your caregiver and she is perfect.
-This means that you are perfect and the world is a good place.
-If your needs are not met optimally, you experience that there is something wrong with you and that the world is a bad place.
-This feeling goes on for the rest of your life, mostly unconsciously.
-It drives the way you interact with people throughout your life.
+At this time, you have no idea that everything you need comes from another human being.
+That is because you are essentially merged with your caregiver and she is perfect.
+As a result, you are perfect and the world is a good place.
+However, if your needs are not met optimally, you experience that there is something wrong with you and that the world is a bad place.
+When this happens, the bad feeling goes on for the rest of your life, mostly unconsciously.
+Henceforth, it drives the way you interact with people throughout your life.

-To change it, you must revisit your childhood, recognize, acknowledge and experience again the wish to be merged with a perfect caregiver, and deal with the fact that you cannot be.
-You must re-experience that original disappointment consciously and work through it.
+To change it, you must revisit your childhood, recognize, acknowledge and experience again the wish to be merged with a perfect caregiver.
+And deal with the fact that you cannot be.
+Consequently, you must re-experience that original disappointment consciously and work through it.
 From there, change can be made that will fundamentally alter the way you interact with other people and the world.
 All other forms of intervention will only bring you temporary relief.

 A perfect merging experience is not the only thing you need as a child.
-You need someone to be a mirror for you, to recognize and reflect your capabilities and talents.
-You need a “twin,” who gives you the sense of being the same as someone else, and not alone.
-You need a caregiver who can provide these things optimally, who can be idealized, and model the template for how to care for yourself.
+First, you need someone to be a mirror for you.
+A mirror who recognizes and reflects your capabilities and talents.
+Second, you need a “twin,” who gives you the sense of being the same as someone else, and not alone.
+Ideally, you need a caregiver who can provide these things optimally.
+Someone who can be idealized, and model the template for how to care for yourself.

 So, when these developmental needs of yours are not met optimally, (and they never are), you will search for, and often find, at least temporarily, the merger, twinship, mirroring and idealization that you missed.
-Unfortunately, your friends and lovers will inevitably fail in merging, twinning, mirroring and being ideal for you, and you will be angry with them for that failure.
-You will not know it, because it will be unconscious, but it will affect every relationship you are in.
+Unfortunately, your friends and lovers will inevitably fail in merging, twinning, mirroring and being ideal for you.
+Then you will be angry with them for that failure.
+Of course, you will not know it, because it will be unconscious.
+However, it will affect every relationship you are in.

-You will manage with the rational, logical skills you have been taught to deal with your anger, and these will get you through most difficulties in your life.
+Again and again, you will manage with the rational, logical skills you have been taught to deal with your anger.
+And these will get you through most difficulties in your life.
 But, if they don’t, or if you want to fundamentally change the way your relationships play out, you must address your unmet childhood needs.